Olds Trumpet and Cornet Serial number list

 1946

-Olds produced approximately 2,200 trumpets and cornets in 1941, the last year before the start of WWII.
+Olds produced approximately 1,450 trumpets and cornets in 1941, the last year before the start of WWII.
 It is now believed that the trumpet and trombone serial number sequences merged around serial number 15000.
-My current estimate is that in calendar year 1946, Olds produced 4,000 trumpets, cornets and trombones.
-Assuming the ratio of trumpets/cornets to trombones remained similar to 1941 production, this would mean that production of trumpets and cornets increased by about 25% compared to pre-war production.
-The serial number range for 1946 is estimated to be 15000 to 18999.
+My current estimate is that in calendar year 1946, Olds produced 2,000 trumpets, cornets and trombones.
+Assuming the ratio of trumpets/cornets to trombones remained similar to 1941 production, this would mean that production of trumpets and cornets increased slightly compared to pre-war production.
+The serial number range for 1946 is estimated to be 15000 to 16999.
 It is interesting that the Olds Register entries for 1946 indicate that only 14% of the instruments were cornets.
 74% of the instruments recorded are the Super model.
 17% were the Standard model and 9% were the Super Recording model.
 There are no Special models recorded.

 1947

-Production continued to increase significantly in 1947.
-The estimate is that 7,000 instruments were produced with the serial number range being 19000 to 25999.
+Production continued to increase in 1947 but Olds did not have larger facilities until 1948.
+The estimate is that 4,000 instruments were produced with the serial number range being 17000 to 20999.
 There is an Olds catalog that has a notation of “prices are effective October 15, 1947.”
 Interesting that the cover has some similar artwork to the 1948 catalog, but no mention of the Ambassador model.
 The trumpet models in descending order in the catalog are Super Recording, Super, Standard and Special.
 Although referred to only as the “Recording model” this is still not the redesigned model that would appear in 1950, so we’ve labelled it as Super Recording for clarification.

 1948

-The estimated serial number range for 1948 is 26000 to 34999.
+The estimated serial number range for 1948 is 21000 to 29999.
+Sometime during 1948, a larger facility was added to the manufacturing operation.
 There is one Ambassador cornet listed in the Olds Register as the first Ambassador entry as #24856.
 However, the first batch of Ambassador trumpets begins with #26774.
 During it’s first year of production, the Ambassador model represents 44% of the entries in the Olds Register.
 The model with the second highest number of entries for the year is the Super Recording with 20%.
-The first batch of Studio trumpets recorded in the Olds Register begin with #34611.
 This is an example of the challenges of trying to reconcile the data.
 Neither the Ambassador nor the Studio appear in a publication with prices effective in October 1947.
 Robb Stewart has also found an advertisement in a January 1948 publication introducing the Ambassador, so this generally lines up with the 1948 serial number range.

 The next catalog that has been identified is undated but believed to have been published in 1948 or 1949.
 This catalog features the Ambassador model on the cover.
 In addition to featuring the Ambassador, the Studio model first appears in this catalog.
 The (Super) Recording model trumpet and cornet remain at the top of the line in the same configuration as in 1947, however, the description of the Recording trombone now includes the “Re-O-loy” bell.
 The Standard model is no longer in the line-up.
 Both models appear in this 1948/49 catalog, but the first Ambassador has a serial number approximately 10000 lower than the first Studio, representing approximately a 12 month difference in their start dates.
 The last “batch” of Standard models shows up in the Olds Register from #34216 to #34277.
 Based on other adjacent entries, this was a batch of at least 61 trumpets and could have been as large as a batch of 300.
 There are a couple of individual later entries, with the last being #35915.
 So there was a little overlap between the Standard and Studio models, but only for a short period.
 Based on all of this data, I’m revising the date of this catalog back to 1949.